n., plural: spermiogeneses

 The term spermiogenesis, similar to the term spermatogenesis, is derived from the Greek words sperma (meaning “seed”) and genesis (meaning “birth”, “origin”, “creation”).
 Synonyms: spermiohistogenesis; spermateliosis.

-To gain a better grasp of the spermiogenesis, a review of the concepts pertinent to the subject could be useful.
+To gain a better grasp of spermiogenesis, a review of the concepts pertinent to the subject could be useful.
 Germ cells are biological cells that give rise to sex cells or gametes.
 During embryonic development, the germ cells from the primitive streak migrate to the developing gonads.
 In humans, the production of male gametes begins at puberty.
 The process is called spermatogenesis.
 It occurs in the seminiferous tubules of the male gonad (testis).

 In mammals, the male germ cells include the spermatogonium, the spermatocyte, and the spermatid.
 The spermatogonium (plural: spermatogonia) is an undifferentiated, mitotically active germ cell.
 It is located next to the basal lamina.
 The spermatocyte is the male gametocyte that arises from a spermatogonium.
 This germ cell undergoes meiosis.
 The spermatocyte that carries out meiosis I is called primary spermatocyte whereas the spermatocyte that goes through meiosis II is called secondary spermatocyte.
-The primary spermatocyte is diploid (just as the spermatogonium).
+The primary spermatocyte is the diploid (just as the spermatogonium).
 The secondary spermatocytes are haploid.
 The spermatid is the product of a spermatocyte after meiosis.
 It is also a haploid germ cell.
 It matures into a non-motile spermatozoon via spermiogenesis.

 Spermatogenesis vs. Spermiogenesis